NuGet/Home/designs/NuGet-ClientCertificates.md

 Lists all the client certificates in the configuration.
 This option will include all configured client certificates that match to specified options.

 - `-Check` one of `true|false` - Indicates that certificate existence must be checked.
 If the certificate is found, its fingerprint will be printed.
+Default value is `false`.
+Simplified form `-Check` with out value equals to `-Check true`.

 - `-TargetSource` - Filter available client certificates for specific source.